MELKDAO/docs/en/missoes/missao-1/instalar-uma-carteira-no-computador.md

 ![](../../.gitbook/assets/MetaMask-3.png)

 If you don’t do this, you would allow your usage data to be sent to the app team.
-No wallet or transaction data is shared, nor is any data that identifies you, and they promise not to share them with anybody.
+No wallet or transaction data is shared, nor is any data that identifies you, and they promise not to share it with anybody.
 There is no risk in allowing it, but I personally prefer not to.

 ### 5. Set up a password to use your wallet